richard9106/Project-5/Readme.md

 - The website's HTML and CSS were validated for proper syntax and structure.
 Additionally, ESLint and Pylint were used to enforce coding standards and identify any potential issues in JavaScript and Python code.
 - Lighthouse was used to test the site’s performance, accessibility, and best practices.
 I also used browser developer tools and responsive design testing tools to ensure the site functioned well across various screen sizes.

+#### Browser Compatibility tests.
+- The site was tested across multiple browsers, including Chrome, Firefox, and Safari, to ensure consistent behavior and display on different platforms.

+#### Final Production user tests
+- In the final stages, I personally followed the user flow from start to finish: creating an account, reserving a class, managing profiles, and completing payments.
+This allowed me to verify that the full experience worked seamlessly and as intended in a live environment.

 <details>
 <summary><u>HTML validaor</u></summary>